Bank Of America vs. Chase Bank

 Strengths

-• Bank of America has a higher App Store rating at 4.8 compared to Chase Bank's 4.8.
+• Bank of America has a higher BBB rating of A+ compared to Chase Bank's A-.

 Potential Drawbacks

-• Bank of America has a monthly maintenance fee of $8, unlike Chase Bank's $5.
+• Bank of America's Advantage Savings has a maintenance fee of $8, while Chase Bank's fee is $5.

 Chase Bank